Steve Wasserman MA (Cantab), MA Integ. Psych., MBACP, ISST (Accred)

 111 Ruskin Gardens

-I'm an experienced counsellor and psychotherapist able to offer both brief, issue-focused guidance, as well as long-term support and assistance.
+I am an experienced Integrative Psychotherapist able to offer both brief, issue-focused guidance, as well as long-term support and assistance.

-For the last decade, I have worked both in the NHS, Relate and privately with individuals and couples facing a wide variety of personal issues.
+For the last decade, I have worked both in the NHS and privately with individuals facing a wide variety of personal issues.

 After having had a look at my profile, please feel free to get in touch either by email or telephone (07804197605) for any further clarification as to how I work, or specifically how I might be able to help with what's troubling you at the moment.